 Q.

-What is the biggest disadvantage of a lender of a deed in lieu of foreclosure?
+What is the most significant disadvantage of a lender of a deed in lieu of foreclosure?

 The lender agrees to take the property “As Is” by accepting a Deed in Lieu of Foreclosure.
-Therefore, the lender will require that the home is free of all other encumbrances and liens and is empty of all personal property.
+Therefore, the lender will require that the home be free of all other encumbrances and liens and empty of all personal property.
 The home must be “broom clean” and ready for the lender to take possession.
-Broom clean does not mean that the home must be scoured and spotless but must have all personal items removed with floors swept of any debris.
+Broom clean does not mean that the home must be scoured and spotless, but it must have all personal items removed and the floors swept of any debris.

 Q.